 What Is WhatsRemote and How Do You Use It?

 WhatsRemote is a web-based WhatsApp client.
-You install the WhatsRemote Android app on your phone, sign in with your Google account, and then go to the web app.
+You install the WhatsRemote Android app [No Longer Available] on your phone, sign in with your Google account, and then go to the web app.
 The Google login should be safe, but WhatsApp’s various privacy issues aren’t going anywhere.

 Important: WhatsRemote works only with rooted phones.
 If you don’t have a rooted phone, don’t worry, it’s easy to root any phone with our guide.